Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ### Changes currently being considered

 - using compressed ECDSA public keys
-- using DateTime as described in ISO 8601 instead of Unix time
 - using [JWT](https://jwt.io/) format for signed reviews

 ## Mangrove Review Example